paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 In this posts we'll also see [vavr](vavr.io) `Option` type and `List`!

+This post contains one update, please check.

 <!--more-->

-**TL;DR - if you want just the final code of the post, please check [master](https://github.com/paulosuzart/tree-search/tree/master/src/main/java/com/alice) and [vavr](https://github.com/paulosuzart/tree-search/tree/vavr/src/main/java/com/alice) versions**
+**TL;DR - if you want just the final code of the post, please check [master](https://github.com/paulosuzart/tree-search/tree/master/src/main/java/com/alice) for java Optional use, [vavr](https://github.com/paulosuzart/tree-search/tree/vavr/src/main/java/com/alice) for Vavr Option use and [norec](https://github.com/paulosuzart/tree-search/tree/norec) for a version with Vavr but no recursion involved**

 # Billion dollars mistake